 - Brush a loaf pan with some melted butter and line the bottom with a piece of parchment paper, letting the excess hang over the sides.
 Brush the parchment paper with more butter.
 Set aside.

-- When the brown butter, banana, and banana liquid cool to room temperature, mash the banana with a potato masher and add the banana liquid and brown butter to it.
+- Mash the bananas with a potato masher in a large mixing bowl and add the cooled brown butter to it.
 Whisk together to combine.

 - Add brown sugar, eggs, vanilla, and beat until smooth.